xvdp/accimage/README.md

 ```

 ## Installation

-accimage is available on conda-forge, simply run the following to install
+Original accimage is available on conda-forge, simply run the following to install
 ```
 $ conda install -c conda-forge accimage
 ```
+As of yet, the original instalation does operations in place, therefore breaks torchvision transformations that require copies: FiveCrop, TenCrop.

 ## Compilation
 Dowload Intel IPP and jpeg-turbo; install.
 Ensure that include paths exist.
 ```